 Harpsichord after Thomas Hitchcock c.1725

 The compass is 5 octaves GG to g3, with a keyboard in Lime with keyfacings and arcades in Bone with Skunktail sharps.
 The soundboard is in Spruce with the bridge and nut in Pear.
-The jacks are in Cherry with Holly tongues and Delrin plectra.
+The jacks are in Cherry with Holly tongues and Quill plectra.
 The strings are period Iron and Brass.
-The case is veneered in Walnut and cross-banded with Walnut.
-The stand has four turned legs with stretchers and rails all in walnut.
+The case is veneered in Walnut and cross-banded with Walnut, with Brass strap hinges with chase-work.
+The stand has four turned legs with stretchers and rails all in Walnut.
+This instrument is tuned to a¹=415.